loading…

 See CLAUDE.md for project structure, conventions, and development setup.
 See docs/ARCHITECTURE.md for the three-layer session model (workflow / adapter / process).
 Pull requests welcome — run npm test before submitting.

 recruit requires manual acknowledgment — Recruited sessions show a Claude Code confirmation prompt that must be acknowledged in the spawned terminal.
-This will be resolved once claude-tempo is a published approved channel plugin.
+This will be resolved once agent-tempo is a published approved channel plugin.
 Copilot bridge sessions are not affected.MIT